 Heading back to the top of the stairway, we will now enter Bunker Hill.
 As mentioned earlier, after City Hall was built, the city refused all permits for buildings taller than 150 feet.
 This policy ended in the 1960s, when Bunker Hill was cleared and developed into a sleek, modern, high density region.

 The first stop on the modern skyscraper portion of our tour is One and Two California Plaza.
 Originally, it was going to be One, Two, and Three California Plaza, but after profits from the first two skyscrapers were less than expected, the third tower (to be located where Angel’s Knoll is now) was scrapped.
 Most striking here is the water court inside the plaza, with its fountains, dining areas, and water spouts.
-During summer weekend evenings (and some Friday and Sunday afternoons), free concerts are held here, and the plaza is also another famous film location, most notably the shootout scene in Heat was shot here.
+During summer weekend evenings (and some Friday and Sunday afternoons), free concerts are held here.

-Continuing South on Hope, we reach what was formerly the tallest skyscraper west of the Mississippi (it is currently the third tallest), the US Bank Tower.
+Continuing South on Hope, we reach what was formerly the tallest skyscraper west of the Mississippi, the US Bank Tower.
 Originally named the Library Tower, the US Bank Tower was built when the Los Angeles Public Library system, needing money to renovate Central Library after an arson fire, sold the airspace above the library.
 Per Los Angeles building codes, a helipad sits atop the tower, making it the second tallest building with a helipad in the world.
 It is also the fourth tallest building in an active seismic region, and it held both of these records from the date of construction until 2004, when Taipei 101 was completed in Taiwan.
 But more than anything, the US Bank Building is most famous for being the first building destroyed in the 1994 blockbuster Independence Day.
-The skyscraper also boasts a one story glass slide (from the 70th to the 69th story) that is available to the public.

-Next to the US Bank Tower lie the Bunker Hill Steps, Los Angeles’s version of Rome’s Spanish Steps.
+Next to the US Bank Tower lie the Bunker Hill Steps, which some call Los Angeles’s version of Rome’s Spanish Steps.
 Head down them, to 5th Street, the bottom of Bunker Hill.

 Across 5th Street is * Central Library, the flagship library in Los Angeles’s library system.
 Built in 1926 using Egyptian and Mediterrenean architectural influences, Central Library is the third largest public library in the United States in terms of books and periodical holdings.
 The insides are well worth checking out (open Mon-Thurs 10am-8pm, Friday/Sat 10am-5:30pm, closed Sunday), as is the main entrance, on the opposite side of the building.